Cartography Comparison: Google & Apple

-The three pairs above are all from our New York set:
+The three pairs above are from our New York set:

-Speaking of New York, we’ll center all of the New York map pairs on the Empire State Building:
+Speaking of New York, we’ll center our New York map pairs on the Empire State Building:

 For San Francisco, we’ll center the map pairs on Patricia’s Green, a park in the center of the Hayes Valley neighborhood:

 And for London, we’ll center the map pairs on Nelson’s Column in Trafalgar Square: